abinit/abinit/doc/tutorial/eph4mob.md

 ## Additional tricks

+As these files are quite larger and the overall space on disk scales as nq * 3 * natom, we suggest to avoid the output of the DFPT wavefunctions by using [[prtwf]] = -1 In this case, the DFPT code writens the 1WF only if the DFPT SCF cycle is not converged so that one can restart from it if needed.

 ### MPI parallelism and memory requirements

 There are five different MPI levels that can be used to distribute the workload